FrontendMasters/react-enlightenment/react-semantics.md

 ***

 #### npm
-The package manager for JavaScript, specifically Node.js.
+The package manager for JavaScript born from the Node.js community.

 ***